synnea/the-modern-witcher/README.md

 3. I staged and committed the requirements.txt and Procfile to my project repository.

 4. I went to heroku.com, logged in, and clicked on the "New" button in the dashboard to create a new app.
-I named it 'tanDev' and set its region to Europe.
+I named it 'the-modern-witcher' and set its region to Europe.

 5. In the heroku dashboard for the application, I clicked on "Settings" > "Reveal Config Vars".
 Then, I set the environment variables, such as DATABASE_URL, Secret Key, Stripe publishable and Stripe Secret keys.